canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 One of the [timer jobs](https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/explanations/what_are_the_timer_jobs.html)
 Ubuntu Pro uses can insert additional messages into MOTD.
-These messages will be always delivered close to the content created by the `update-notifier`.
+These messages will be always delivered next to the content created by `update-notifier`.
 These additional messages are generated when `pro` detects that certain conditions on the machine have been met.
 They are:

 ### Subscription expired